vyavasthita/indian-insurance/README.md

 11. Use custome error handlers for invalid endpoints (404, 500 status codes)

+12. Use locust to test the performance

+13. Use sphinx documentation

-12. Creating postman collection file for unit testing.
+14. Creating postman collection file for unit testing.